peterfishergcp/GlobalPublicSector/State+Local/COVID-19 Vaccination/vaccine_distro/README.md

 <br/>

 Step 2d - Create Table Wizard Completed.
-Note, that table name, auto-schema, and skip header row fields we either marked and entered.
+Note, that table name, auto-detect schema, and skip header row fields were either marked or entered.
 (*Note: It is best if you create the table using the same name as the CSV file wihout the .csv.
 As example, the chain_pharmacy.csv we would create a table chain_pharmacy.
 We will repeat this process for each of the csv files)

 ![Vaccine Distro Loading Data Final](images/step2_createtable_filledout.png)